top of page

 Understanding Fascia, Movement, and Healthy Tissue Glide

-MYOS is built on modern fascia research, soft-tissue science, and human-movement biomechanics.
-Our approach focuses on restoring healthy fascial glide, one of the most essential and overlooked components of mobility, recovery, and performance.
+MYOS Technology is built on modern fascia research, soft-tissue science, and human-movement biomechanics.
+Our approach focuses on supporting healthy fascial glide, an important and often overlooked aspect of comfortable mobility, recovery after activity, and overall movement quality as part of a healthy, active lifestyle

 Conceptual anatomy of D fascia network mapping under skin layers